domenic/proposal-blocks/README.md

 A few reasons:

-* Template strings are treated as strings by the JavaScript engine and by the tooling ecosystem.
+* Template literals are treated as strings by the JavaScript engine and by the tooling ecosystem.
 This treatment is generally quite different from code.
-* The contents of these strings cannot be validated during parsing, e.g. to check for syntax errors, or to ensure no incorrect variable bindings are used.
+* The contents of these literals cannot be validated during parsing, e.g. to check for syntax errors, or to ensure no incorrect variable bindings are used.
-* Template strings cannot be nested.
+* Template literals cannot be nested.
 So, if your off-main-thread work wanted to use a multiline string, you're out of luck.
 Because blöcks have proper opening and closing sigils, they can be nested arbitrarily.
-* This requires first parsing the strings as strings, and then reassembling them into dynamically-created functions at their destination, which is not performant and runs afoul of anti-eval policies.
+* This requires first parsing the literals as strings, and then reassembling them into dynamically-created functions at their destination, which is not performant and runs afoul of anti-eval policies.

 ### Libraries accepting functions